BeholdingEye/Quicknr/README.txt

 Fast and powerful Python application for the making and updating of websites from plain text sources.

-Quicknr is Copyright 2016 Karl Dolenc, beholdingeye.com.
+Quicknr is Copyright 2017 Karl Dolenc, beholdingeye.com.
 All rights reserved.

 Licensed under the GPL License as open source, free software.

-Documentation and a growing collection of extras for Quicknr can be found here:
+Basic documentation for Quicknr can be found here:

 http://www.beholdingeye.com/quicknr